 - Is your voice affecting your job or career?

-If you answered "Yes" to any of the above questions, we can help!
+If you answered "yes" to any of these questions, we can help!

 Some of the conditions we can treat are:

 - Age-related voice changes

 - Recurrent laryngitis due to allergies, tense muscles or excessive use of voice

 - Vocal cord nodules and polyps

 - Laryngeal cancer or other cancers that may affect voice

 Our certified and licensed speech-language pathologists are specially trained and have the expertise to provide a comprehensive evaluation of voice production and develop a therapeutic program to improve vocal quality.

 If you are having problems with your voice, it is important to consult with an otolaryngologist or an ear, nose and throat specialist (ENT).
 Your ENT will make the medical recommendation and referral for treatment.
 For a referral to an Adventist Health otolaryngologist or ENT, call (818) 409-8000.